Jane McGuire, Rector’s Warden • David Odegard, Vestry Warden

 Our agreement on practical matters

-We are mutually committed to regular attendance at Vestry and other committee meetings, agreeing that regular meetings of the Vestry will be held the third Sunday of each month from 12:30 to 2:30 pm.
+We are mutually committed to regular attendance at Vestry and other committee meetings, agreeing that regular meetings of the Vestry will usually be held the third Sunday of each month from 12:30 to 2:30 pm, with lunch provided by the members on a rotating basis.